mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 **Summary:** These heuristics provide a useful tool for designers and practitioners supporting creative coding activities.

-#### Seeding Agency within Microworld design

-THIS PERHAPS LIVES IN THE AUTHENTICITY OF TOOLS SECTION

-One of the key elements of engagement and affordances providing agency was the embodied choices offered in the game template.

-While, initially conceived as a starting activity, many learners stuck with those possibilities for a long period of time.

-The embodied elements allowed access to agency via expression of home interests, play with dynamics, game layout, ANCHOR METAPHIR

-The partially working environment and immediate feedback this allowed also gave rapid access access to varied forms of face to face community activity including varied forms of playtesting and social interaction and ways to access help from peers and facilitators.

-The next stage was to imagine game elements to add to the design in the form of GDPs.
-The next chapter explores the use of GDPs by participants in detail using varied data.

-This invites further work to explore on the value of drama processes to act as a bridge to cover the gap between novice skills and the value of engaging in practices in a realistic a way as  possible.

 ### Discussion extending metaphors of Agency

 Extending the metaphor of an kedging anchour used to warp a boat.

 Affordances can act as visible anchor points, much like the coloured climbing holds in a climbing wall.
 To aid learners agency, designers add explicit anchor points to the design and make them visible to learners. (aligning with instrumental agency)

 In the design above such anchor points may be regular play-tesing, the highlighting of external audiences,  the use of documentation, the embedding of quick variable and structural changes.